nicolelaine/mm-site-revamp/_pages/contribute/mapswipe.md

    <li> Tap three times to identify bad / no imagery or cloud cover.
 The square will turn red. </li>
 </ol>

 Since its start in 2015, MapSwipe has scaled to 29,000 users mapping 600,000 km2 (larger than the area of Kenya).
 MapSwipe is volunteer-driven and community-led.
 Any organization or mapping community can request to use MapSwipe to help with their activities on the ground.
-To learn more check out the <a href="https://mapswipe.org">MapSwipe website</a> .
-If you’d like to request a project, <a href="mailto:info@mapswipe.org">email MapSwipe</a>.
+To learn more check out the <a href="https://mapswipe.org" target="_blank">MapSwipe website</a>.
+If you’d like to request a project, <a href="javascript:void(0);" onclick="window.open('mailto:info@mapswipe.org', '_blank')">email MapSwipe!</a>

 <button onclick="window.open('https://mapswipe.org', '_blank')" style="font-size: 16px; padding: 10px 20px; background-color: #4CAF50; color: white; border: none; border-radius: 5px; cursor: pointer;">VISIT MAPSWIPE WEBSITE</button>